Jhilmil BreckenridgeLEAD EDITOR

 Adishi is a Gender Studies graduate from Ambedkar University Delhi.
 She founded Letters of Kindness in June 2019.
 Her interest lies in advocating for mental and emotional well-being for a more sensitised world.
-She believes in deploying kindness and empathy as counter-forces to fight against widespread hate and insensitivity.
+She believes in the potential of kindness and empathy as counter-forces against the widespread hatred and insensitivity.
 She also co-founded a mental health awareness initiative online called Mental Health Talks India in May 2018.
 Her writings on gender and mental health have appeared on various platforms, both online and offline.
 She can be reached on Twitter and Instagram @fembuoyant.
 She is a TCI-AP member.

 Bhargavi Davar, Ph.D., is a childhood survivor of long term exposure to psychiatric institutions.
 She lived with long term trauma for decades, often bursting into nightmares, bizarre smell and skin phenomena.
 She started Bapu Trust (www.baputrust.com) to show the world gentle and caring ways of collaborating with people with psychosocial needs.
 She is convenor of the Asia platform, TCI Asia.
 She has met the ‘Who’s who’ of our global movement since early 1990s and pays homage to their wisdom and strengths.
 She is also a trained Arts Based therapist.
 She loves to follow enlightened buddhist monks and nuns and adopt their ways, where possible.